-So we’ve taken a little side-trip into some necessary project management theory and definitions, but it’s time to get back to working within Project.
+So we’ve taken a little side-trip into some necessary project management theories and definitions, but it’s time to get back to working on Project.
 Where were we?
-Oh yeah, we’d made our WBS, determined the scheduling (pick start date or finish date) for our project-as-a-whole, and had begun entering individual project tasks into Project (in any order).
+Oh yeah, we’d made our WBS, determined the scheduling (pick a start date or finish date) for our project-as-a-whole, and had begun entering individual project tasks into Project (in any order).
 We have them listed in the Project task list: now what?

 You’ll remember that, as I was watching Dux’s crash course video about using Project, I grappled a bit with Fixed Duration estimates, Fixed Work estimates, and so forth.
 And then there was that frolic down Philosophy Lane that I’m not going to rehash now, but if you’ve been reading over the last few weeks, you’ll see what I mean.

 Now, we’re back to estimating what it’ll take to get each project task done.
 When you open a new project file, Microsoft Project defaults to the Gantt View, and the default estimate type (duration, work, unit) is Duration.

 If you have entered a task list based on Work rather than on Duration, you can add a column for Work by right-clicking the column header, selecting “Insert Column,” and then selecting “Work.”
 That’ll slot a Work column right in beside the Duration column.
 As you’re scrolling to the bottom of the column types you’re able to add, you’ll note that there are approximately seven gazillion types of columns you can add to tweak the values of any task in your list.
 Here you begin to see how minute MS Project can be, and how flexible.
 But for now, let’s follow the KISS principle and Keep It Simple.
 If the tasks you’re using as a task case estimate Work (as opposed to Duration), go ahead and add the extra column, but don’t be tempted to add the alluringly named “Ignore Warnings” column no matter how much you like living on the edge.